wdv4758h/rst2html5slides/README.rst

 --distribution=<function_name>
                         Specify the name of the slide distribution function.
-                        Options are "linear", "square" or "square-rotate".
-An additional parameter can be specified along with the name such as in "square_rotate  3".
+                        Options are "linear", "grid" or "grid-rotate".
+An additional parameter can be specified along with the name such as in "grid_rotate  3".
 --manual-slide-id       Disable slide automatic identification based on title.
 --deck-selector=<deck_selector>
                         Specify the tag, id and/or class to replace the